The Bristol SACRE is a community of teachers, Bristol-based faith leaders and representatives, and members of the Local Authority.

 Schools have a legal obligation to deliver RE, but it is not part of the National Curriculum.
 Instead, the SACRE influence what Bristol’s children and young people learn in their RE lessons.
 (You can find the Locally Agreed Syllabus for Bristol here.)

 We are also able to offer advice and resources to support the delivery of RE in Bristol schools, including CPD for teachers.
 Visit our Religious Education pages to find out more.

 We are passionate about the role Collective Worship plays in the daily life of the school, and the duty placed on schools to develop students spiritually, morally, socially and culturally.
 You can find resources and advice on all aspects of delivering CW and SMSC on the relevant sections on this site.

 The SACRE is made up of members representing the following categories:

-- Christian denominations and different religious and non-religious groups [Group A]
+- Christian denominations and other religions and denominations [Group A]

 - The Church of England [Group B]

 - The Local Authority [Group D]